unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 # Types of Facets

-There are 3 types of Facets available.

-## Text facets
-This feature enables faceting on any searchable field.

-## Range facets
-This feature is applicable for all numeric searchable fields.

-## Multilevel facets
-Multilevel facets are a special kind of facets which is applicable only for the fields belonging to the path fieldType supporting the hierarchy returns the facet values in the hierarchial.
+In e-commerce, facets are used to allow users to filter and narrow down a large dataset of products by specific criteria.
+There are several types of facets that can be used to achieve this, including:

+**Multilevel facets**: These are facets that allow users to filter products based on multiple levels of a category hierarchy.
+For example, a user could filter products first by category (e.g. clothing, electronics) and then by subcategory (e.g. men's clothing, women's clothing).

+**Text facets**: These are facets that allow users to filter products based on text fields, such as product name or brand.
+For example, a user could search for all products that contain the word "Nike" in their name.

+**Range facets**: These are facets that allow users to filter products based on a range of values.
+For example, a user could filter products by price range, so they only see products that fall within a specific price range.
+This type of facet is commonly used to filter products based on numeric values such as price, weight, size, etc.

 # Configurations

 To render the facets on the search results page, you can use the “facet” config object to configure the various options.

 ## facetsEl
 {: .d-inline-block }